Michio Hoshino: Death

 In the morning, Revenko took a boat to the KamchatNIRO observation station, from where sent a message about the tragedy to the Reserve's management.
 A helicopter with representatives of the Kronotsky Reserve and several hunters immediately flew to Travyanoy.
 The armed group was headed by Mosolov, a senior researcher of the reserve at that time.
 The helicopter hovered over the bear, which did not leave Michio's remains.
 The predator did not try to flee, but made aggressive lunges towards the aircraft.
 The bear was shot from the air.
-A later autopsy revealed human body parts in its stomach.
+A later necropsy revealed human body parts in its stomach.

 Explanations as to why Hoshino refused to sleep in the lodge vary.
 A colleague photographer Nick Jans recalled that Hoshino only smiled at warnings and was completely sure that ‘all creatures would sense his own good intentions and respond in kind’.
 Meanwhile, the helicopter pilots said that Michio Hoshino refused to participate in the drinking party at the lodge and, unable to endure the snoring of the "representative of the reserve", according to their version of the state inspector, went to sleep in the tent.
 Later Russian wildlife photographer and environmental inspector Igor Shpilenok explained in his blog that the bear was food-conditioned by some irresponsible photographers and filmmakers who worked on the spot before Hoshino's arrival.

 A photoshopped photo of a bear entering a tent was spread on the Internet as ‘the last photo that Michio Hoshino took before he was mauled to death’.
 First of all, Hoshino was killed in the night and it was dark outside.
 Secondly, he was mauled by a Kamchatka brown bear, and the fake photo shows a grizzly.
 The photo was entered into the Worth1000 photoshop competition, in which the theme was "hoax last photo taken before death".